Jeffrey G. Condit

 - Oregon Law Institute of Lewis & Clark College

 - Past President

 - Artists Repertory Theatre

-- Recognized as a “Leader in Their Field” by Chambers USA for Real Estate: Zoning/Land Use
+- Recognized as a “Leader in Their Field” by Chambers USA for Real Estate: Zoning/Land Use—Oregon, 2019-present

-- Selected for inclusion in Oregon Super Lawyers Magazine, 2013-present
+- Selected for inclusion as an Oregon Super Lawyer, 2013-present

 - Peer Review Rated Lawyer of AV® Preeminent™ by Martindale-Hubbell®